-Caution: Report only trade or business activity income or loss on lines 1a through 6.
+Report only trade or business activity income or loss on lines 1a through 6.
 Do not report rental activity income or portfolio income or loss on these lines.
-(See the instructions on Passive Activity Limitations beginning on page 6 for definitions of rental income and portfolio income.)
+(See Passive Activity Limitations beginning on page 7 for definitions of rental income and portfolio income.)
 Rental activity income and portfolio income are reported on Schedules K and K-1 (rental real estate activities are also reported on Form 8825).

+Tax-exempt income.
 Do not include any tax-exempt income on lines 1 through 5.
-A corporation that receives any exempt income other than interest, or holds any property or engages in an activity that produces exempt income, reports the amount of this income on line 18 of Schedules K and K-1.

-Report tax-exempt interest income, including exempt-interest dividends received as a shareholder in a mutual fund or other regulated investment company, on line 17 of Schedules K and K-1.
+A corporation that receives any exempt income other than interest, or holds any property or engages in an activity that produces exempt income, reports this income on line 18 of Schedules K and K-1 received as a shareholder in a mutual fund or other regulated investment company, on line 17 of Schedules K and K-1